-- a team official, substitute or sent-off player, play restarts with a direct free kick or penalty kick; - an outside agent, play restarts with a dropped ball.
+- a team official, substitute or sent-off player, play restarts with a direct free kick or penalty kick and a foul is accumulated; - an outside agent, play restarts with a dropped ball.

 The referees must report the incident to the appropriate authorities.